KColagiovanni/Strava_Activity/README.md

 ##This project is under construction and is currently being worked on.

 ## Description
-This project was designed to analyze downloaded data from Strava activities and allow users to easily filter and search for activities.
+This project was designed to analyze downloaded data from Strava activities and allow users to easily filter and search for activities and see their filtered or unfiltered activity data graphed.

 ## User Guide